metrorailings/OwlBlog/content/posts/week-3-circa-picks.md

 #### History

 Both these teams met last year in a close-fought match.
+Dalvin Cook was balling out and led Minnesota to an early lead, but the Seahawks were able to rally in the second half, edging the Vikings out in a one point victory.

 #### _Weather_

-Dome game, doesn't matter.
+Dome game, it doesn't matter.

 ***